ThirtySomething/Weatherstation/Readme.md

 # Weatherstation

-This project will address a [Tinkerforge weather station][TFURL] weatherstation.
+This project will address a [Tinkerforge weather station][TFURL].
 It's splittet into two parts:
-  - The client for reading the data from the weather station.
+  - The client for reading the data of the weather station.
   - The server for dealing with the data in form of history and diagrams.

 ## General information